nrdxp/nrdxp.github.io/_posts/2020-12-20-NixOS-Flakes-and-KISS.markdown

 At first everything seemed almost perfect.
 NixOS felt like Ansible on steroids, and there was more than enough code available in nixpkgs to meet my immediate needs.
-Getting up to speed on writing derivations and modules was fairly straightfoward and the devops dream was in sight.
+Getting up to speed on writing derivations and modules was fairly straightforward and the DevOps dream was in sight.

 It wasn't all sunshine and rainbows, as channel updates sometimes caused the same sort of breakage I moved to NixOS to avoid.
 But simple generation